By Chanté Eliaszadeh | October 8, 2025

 Mistake #7: Failing to Implement AML/KYC Compliance

-The myth: Securities law compliance is enough—we don't need AML/KYC for token sales.
+The myth: Securities law compliance is enough---we don’t need AML/KYC for token sales.

 The reality: Token issuers may be money transmitters or money services businesses under FinCEN regulations, requiring Bank Secrecy Act compliance including KYC, sanctions screening, and suspicious activity reporting.
+The SEC’s enforcement pivot does not touch FinCEN’s authority.

 How to avoid: Conduct FinCEN registration analysis.
 Implement robust KYC from day one.
 Screen against OFAC sanctions lists.
 Designate AML compliance officer.